The Complexity of Maximal/Closed Frequent Tree Mining for Bounded Height Trees: Maximal Frequent Tree Mining

 We show that \textsc{Maximal Frequent Tree Mining} has no output-polynomial time algorithms unless $\P = \NP$ in both cases.
-Describing the details of our proof, we introduce a technique to show the hardness of the enumeration problems.
-To show the hardness of the mining problem, we consider the problem called the \emph{another solution problem} (also called finished decision problem~\cite{DBLP:phd/basesearch/Bokler18}, or additional problems~\cite{BABIN2017316}).
-This discussion is used as folklore to show the hardness of mining (enumeration) problems~\cite{DBLP:journals/siamcomp/LawlerLK80,DBLP:journals/ipl/BrosseDKLUW24,Boros:2003,DBLP:phd/basesearch/Bokler18,DBLP:journals/pacmmod/BuzzegaCKKP25,DBLP:conf/sand/Kurita0SU25}.
-For details on the hardness of the another solution problem and enumeration problems, see \cite{DBLP:conf/sand/Kurita0SU25,DBLP:phd/basesearch/Bokler18,DBLP:journals/ipl/BrosseDKLUW24}.
+To prove this, we introduce a technique to show the hardness of the enumeration problems.
+To show the hardness of the enumeration problem, we consider the problem called the \emph{another solution problem} (also called finished decision problem~\cite{DBLP:phd/basesearch/Bokler18}, or additional problems~\cite{BABIN2017316}).
+This discussion is used as folklore to show the hardness of enumeration problems~\cite{DBLP:journals/siamcomp/LawlerLK80,DBLP:journals/ipl/BrosseDKLUW24,Boros:2003,DBLP:phd/basesearch/Bokler18,DBLP:journals/pacmmod/BuzzegaCKKP25,DBLP:conf/sand/Kurita0SU25}.
+For details on the hardness of the another solution problem and enumeration problems, see~\cite{DBLP:conf/sand/Kurita0SU25,DBLP:phd/basesearch/Bokler18,DBLP:journals/ipl/BrosseDKLUW24}.